-Does a Tenant Lose Residential Tenancies Act, 2006 Rights If a Room Is Used For Running a Business?
+Does a Tenant Lose Residential Tenancies Act, 2006 Rights If a Garage Is Used For Running a Business?

 Understanding Whether Rented Premises Are Residential Use or Commercial Use Includng the Affects Upon Rights and Duties

 The use of a rented unit may come into dispute whereas access to various rights provided within the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17 depend on whether the use of the rental unit is deemed residential or commercial.
 Such a determination may result in a great swing of significance and consequences for either the landlord or tenant.

 The concern for whether a rented unit is deemed residential use or commercial use arises out of the exclusion for commercial use premises from the rights and protections provided by the Residential Tenancies Act, 2006.
 The exemption from access to the rights and the protections within the Residential Tenancies Act, 2006 is found in section 5, paragraph (j) which states: